 When technologies evolve, and new entrants appear in the market, a business needs to be aware of the threats to their unique selling proposition.
 We only need to look at Kodak’s story to see how overlooking the potential for disruptive product innovation can mark the beginning of the end.

-But even when you’re at the top of your game, a business can’t afford to get complacent.
+But even when you’re at the top of your game, a business can’t afford to get complacent. instead, companies always need to be looking towards the future and thinking of ways to change the market with a product disruptor.

 Consider Netflix who, at the time, had created and then dominated a new market with its DVD-by-mail product offering — but this was not an ownable position well into the future.